archko/RReader/README.md

 ## License

-This project is part of the KReader ecosystem and follows similar licensing terms.
+This project is part of the RReader ecosystem and follows similar licensing terms.